The Independent Study Basic Hunter Education Course is an alternative format to a traditional classroom course.

 - Enroll in a Massachusetts Basic Hunter Education course that is listed as a "2 session course with Independent Study"

 - Attend the first in-class session: Obtain instruction on course requirements, receive study materials including the student manual and learn about hunting laws and hunter ethics.

-- Complete and submit the necessary homework: Options are explained in detail below and will be discussed during the first in-class session.
+- Complete and submit the necessary homework: Options are explained in detail during the first in-class session.